-Thesis Title: Different conceptions of place: Gilles De La Tourette syndrome and the significance of insignificant materiality
+Thesis Title: Different conceptions of place: Gilles de la Tourette syndrome and the significance of insignificant materiality

 Primary Supervisor: Dr Jon Anderson

-Secondary Supervisor: Dr Mara Miele
+Secondary Supervisor: Prof Mara Miele

 Reviewer: Dr Justin Spinney